-These codes are used for the international signalling and it uses a 3-4-3 ITU format standard.
+These codes are used for the international signalling and are represented using a ITU 3-4-3 format.
 There are currently 6 spare ISPCs for Botswana.
 The following are assigned codes to Botswana for use as tabulated below.

 Table 7: International Signalling Point Codes for Botswana